-Valparaiso, or “Valpo” to locals, is the absolute mecca of street art in Chile and probably even in all of South America.
-This picturesque port city attracts graffiti artists and muralists from all over the world who proudly come to leave their mark on its walls.
-The city has become internationally known as an open canvas for the creative, a wonderland of art, color, and inspiration.
+Valparaiso, or “Valpo” to Chilean locals, is the absolute mecca of street art in Chile and probably even in all of South America.
+This picturesque port city attracts famous graffiti artists and muralists from all over the world who proudly come to leave their mark on its walls.
+It’s become internationally known as an open canvas for the creative- a wonderland of art, color, and inspiration.
+But it’s not always easy to find well-known Valparaiso street art.

-Valparaíso is messy, grungy and a bit gritty at its very core.
-It’s unpolished and raw, a no frills, tell-it-like-it-is urban playground.
+Valpo is messy, grungy and a bit gritty at its very core.
+It’s unpolished and raw, a no-frills, tell-it-like-it-is urban playground.
 Valpo’s harsh and complicated past has given rise to a young and free-spirited culture of innovative creators and alternative thinkers.

 ‘Valparaíso, how absurd you are.
 You haven’t combed your hair, you’ve never had time to get dressed, life has always surprised you.’ -Pablo Neruda

-It’s not hard to find beauty among this city’s chaotic streets, its steep hills rising abruptly from the ocean and bursting with vibrancy.
-Just a hop, skip and a jump from my home in Santiago, Valparaíso has quickly become one of my favorite weekend destinations and I often visit with the sole intention of wandering around and admiring the art.
+Just a hop, skip and a jump from my home in Santiago, Valparaíso has quickly become one of my favorite weekend destinations.
+I often visit with the sole intention of wandering around and admiring the art.

 Scroll down to the bottom for a map with more accurate locations.